why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/image_choice.md

     ```
     $  gpg --recv-keys 0x22C07BA534178CD02EFE22AAB88B2FD43DBDC284
     ```
+    or on a non-*NIX operating system, simply download the file at
 4. You have obtained an openSUSE gpg __Detached Signature__ file corresponding to the image you want to perform the check upon.
 The Tumbleweed detached signature files are held within a single directory [here](http://download.opensuse.org/tumbleweed/iso/).
 Regarding Leap however you need to start [there](http://download.opensuse.org/distribution/openSUSE-current/) and use the `/live` subdirectory for the live images and the rescue images (the `/iso` subdirectory does not provide any detached signature for net installers and DVD images).
 Once you have the address of the signature file, the command looks like this (i.e. for KDE Live):
     ```
     $  wget http://download.opensuse.org/tumbleweed/iso/openSUSE-Tumbleweed-KDE-Live-x86_64-Current.iso.sha256.asc